Online Learning FAQs

 Methods vary by course and instructor but may include pre-recorded or synchronous lectures, videos, podcasts, PowerPoint slides, interactive chat rooms, blog posts, and more.
 Please refer to the syllabus for your course for details about how your class will be taught.

-In many cases you can find the syllabus in the class description.
+Once you receive your NetID, the faculty member teaching the course will contact you with instructions for accessing the course materials, syllabus, and other class information.
+In many cases you can find the syllabus on Canvas.
 If not, please contact the department offering the course.

 You should plan to spend at least 37.5 hours in your virtual classroom.
 Remember, this is an entire college semester offered in just a few weeks.

 For each hour spent in your virtual classroom, you should plan on two to three hours of homework.

 Homework, tests, paper assignments, and more will be clearly communicated on the class website as well as directly by the professor.

 Many online courses are delivered asynchronously via Canvas.
 You view class lectures on your own schedule and complete assignments within a scheduled time frame.
 You may be required to meet at set times with the faculty member.

 In a few select cases, courses are taught synchronously, which requires you to attend lectures at a set time.